AchoArnold/discount-for-student-dev/README.md

 * [Microsoft Azure](https://azure.microsoft.com/en-us/free/students/) - Microsoft Azure is an ever-expanding set of cloud services to help you build, manage, and deploy applications.
 Level up your ideas by learning cloud computing skills and get a $100 credit with your free Azure for Students account—no credit card required.

-* [Kaltura](https://developer.kaltura.com/github-student-developer-pack) [FREE] - Kaltura VPaaS simplifies building smart, interactive VOD, Live and real-time video experiences and apps at global scale.$10K/year in Kaltura VPaaS credits while you are a student.

-* [FlashDrive.io](https://flashdrive.io) - Deploy any code directly from Git with lot of supported languages out of the box and Docker support. $100 free credits for everyone + $1000 free credits per year with student program (ask support@flashdrive.io)

 * [Northflank](https://northflank.com) [FREE] - Build and deploy microservices, jobs and managed databases.
 Perfect for student and university projects and team collaboration.
 Seamlessly scale containers from version control and external Docker registries.
 Free tier includes 2 services, 2 cron jobs and 1 database.
 Or 4 services via [Northflank Student Developer Pack](https://northflank.com/student-developer-pack).

 ## Email